AY2223S1-CS2103T-W10-4/tp/docs/UserGuide.md

 #### Exiting a module: `cd`

-Exits the current module page to revert to showing all modules.
+To exit viewing the current module page and revert to showing all modules, use this command!

 Format: `cd ..`

-Allows user to view all active tasks from all modules instead of only those belonging to a specific module.
+Allows you to view all active tasks from all modules instead of only those belonging to a specific module.

 Examples:
 - `cd ..`